 Tensor G5 vs Snapdragon 8 Elite: Geekbench Score

-Let's start with the Geekbench 6 CPU benchmark.
-In this test, the Google Tensor G5 has scored 2,276 in single-core and 6,173 in multi-core, as revealed in a leaked Geekbench listing.
-In comparison, Qualcomm's flagship, the Snapdragon 8 Elite delivers blistering CPU performance, achieving 3,033 in single-core and a whopping 9,271 in multi-core.
+Now, let's move to the Geekbench 6 CPU benchmark.
+In our test run, the Google Tensor G5 scored 2,285 in single-core and 6,191 in multi-core.
+In comparison, Qualcomm's flagship, the Snapdragon 8 Elite delivered blistering CPU performance, achieving 3,033 in single-core and a whopping 9,271 in multi-core.

-Here, the Oryon-powered Snapdragon 8 Elite posts 33% faster single-core CPU performance, and around 50% faster performance in multi-threaded tasks.
-The Snapdragon 8 Elite is clearly in a league of its own, and Google's latest Tensor G5 chipset on the Pixel 10 doesn't come close to it.
-If Google wants to match Qualcomm's offerings in coming years, it has to design CPU cores from the ground up, or use the latest Arm CPU cores.
+Here, the Oryon-powered Snapdragon 8 Elite posts about 33% faster single-core CPU performance, and around 50% faster performance in multi-threaded tasks.
+The Snapdragon 8 Elite is clearly in a league of its own, and Google's latest Tensor G5 chipset doesn't come close to it.
+If Google wants to match Qualcomm's offerings in coming years, it has to design CPU cores from the ground up, or at least, use the latest Arm CPU cores.

-Google Tensor G5 vs Snapdragon 8 Elite: AnTuTu Score
+Tensor G5 vs Snapdragon 8 Elite: CPU Throttling Test

 Tensor G5 vs Snapdragon 8 Elite: Specs Comparison